 I guess it’s not the pieces of paper that are the things you want to leave behind and be remembered for, but I must say……….I have written a decent number of mighty fine briefing notes in my time.

-When I reflect on my achievements, a number stand out.
-I have designed and delivered workshops, web content, programs and projects for businesses and government, I have made presentations and engaged in round table consultations with Government Ministers and foreign dignitaries, and I have facilitated policy feedback sessions with community, regional and industry groups.
+When I reflect on my career achievements at Queensland Government, a number stand out.
+I have designed and delivered workshops, web content, programs and projects for businesses and government, I have made presentations and engaged in roundtable consultations with Government Ministers and foreign dignitaries, and I have facilitated policy feedback sessions with community, regional and industry groups.
 All of these things have added to the long term economic benefit of the State.
 That’s been one of the key objectives of my role.

 It’s not my intention to be going back, but it’s nice to know that someone will have me.